kadiyalajaysimha/music-store-web-app/README.md

 This project is done with jsps,servlets, JavaScript,html,Mysql(database),CSS.

-The index.html that you see here is just a preview of how the login page looks like and is hosted using github pages at https://kadiyalajaysimha.github.io/crispy-spoon/.It is static page and is meant only to give a view of the login page.
+The index.html that you see here is just a preview of how the login page looks like and is hosted using github pages at https://kadiyalajaysimha.github.io/crispy-spoon/ .It is static page and is meant only to give a view of the login page.

 Other Main files and code are in the myproject/src and myproject/WebContent.